GoryMoon/SubscriptionWhitelistApi/README.md

 # Subscription Whitelist API
 Repo for the subscription system api

-The base is available [here](https://github.com/GoryMoon/SubscriptionWhitelist)
+## Deprecated
+Archiving this repo as the functionallity of this is now merged into the main repo [here](https://github.com/GoryMoon/SubscriptionWhitelist)

 ## License
 MIT